 You may have developed a “safe” birth story or a “social” birth story.
 A story that you can share with others that could emphasize certain parts and downplay others so as not to expose your deeper feelings about what happened, or to make your story fit in with what others share with you.

-• Are you telling yourself a story that is actually someone else’s perspectives?
+• Are you telling yourself a story that is actually someone else’s perspective?

 • Are you judging yourself?